atiq-cs/ProblemSolving/README.md

 C++ templates for problem solving online

 #### general-solving
-leet-code, www.geeksforgeeks.org etc
+leet-code, hackerrank, www.geeksforgeeks.org, lintcode etc

 #### online-problem-solving
-uva online judge, acm tju, topcoder etc
+uva online judge, acm tju, spoj, topcoder etc

 ##### Note
-Please do not abuse the code in online-judge.
+Please do not abuse the code.
-Code is provided in this repository only for education purpose and sharing of ideas that will help to improve our skills and algorithm knowledge.
+The Code provided in this repository is only for educational purpose.
+Sharing of ideas will help us improve our skills and algorithmic knowledge.

 #### Instructions for committers/contributors
 Please do git pull before you commit.
 Thanks. :)